 - Tell the patient what to expect at each stage of the procedure

 - Arrange a signal that the patient can use to ask for a break during a procedure

 - Allow patients to handle equipment such as the saliva ejector, and to ask for it with another signal, as well.

 Fear of Embarrassment

 Embarrassment keeping people from the dentist’s office is a vicious circle.
-Less than optimal oral hygiene leads to avoiding the dentist, so problems aren’t dealt with and oral hygiene gets worse, etc. But it doesn’t have to be that way.
-One of the first questions to ask when taking on a new patient is “How long has it been since your last visit to a dentist”.
-If it’s been longer than a year, then ask some tactful questions about the reasons for not seeing a dentist, and any concerns the patient may have.
+Less than optimal oral hygiene leads to avoiding the dentist, so problems aren’t dealt with and oral hygiene gets worse.
+But it doesn’t have to be that way.
+One of the first questions to ask when taking on a new patient is “How long has it been since your last visit to a dentist?”
+If it’s been longer than a year, then ask some tactful questions about the reasons for not seeing a dentist and any concerns the patient may have.
 Now is a great time to take a few extra minutes and ease any anxiety.
-On the other hand, the patient may not tell you about her anxiety that she has bad breath; you could put her at ease just by having mouthwash and paper cups available in the restroom.
+On the other hand, the patient may tell you about her anxiety that she has bad breath; you could put her at ease by offering mouthwash and paper cups in the restroom.

 Learn How To Handle Patient Fears

 Chair-side manner is a key component of dental assisting, and developing great relationships with patients is one of the most rewarding aspects of the job.
 But even naturally people-oriented students can learn more tips and techniques to boost their skills.
 At First Institute, we make sure that you are as prepared to handle patient anxieties as you are to take impressions and x-rays.
 Our Dental Assisting program gives you the hands-on, career-focused experience you’re looking for.